kuzzleio/documentation/src/sdk-reference/js/6/kuzzle/introduction/index.md

 It gives access to the different features of the SDKs:
  - access to the available controllers
  - [SDK events]({{ site_base_path }}sdk-reference/cpp/1/events) handling
- - activation of resilience to connection loss
+ - resilience to connection loss
  - offline queue management

 ## Network protocol